 4. An Expeditious hint – Slide on a Sledge

 From the toddler to the golden-ager in the family, this classy activity never leaves anyone unhappy.
-If there isn’t a pile of snow laying around you, there are two places in Rovaniemi that have sledge trails “Werneri Park” in Ounasvaara and “Snowman World” in Pajakylä.
+If there isn’t a pile of snow laying around you, there are three places in Rovaniemi that have sledge trails “Rendi’s Snow World” in Ounasvaara,“Snowman World” and Moomin Snowcastle in Santa Claus Village.
 A smaller sled-course is situated in the heart of city, Lordi’s Square.

 5. Something for the Youngest: Husky and Reindeer Safaris And Mini-snowmobiles